 What lack of sleep does to you?
 Allow me to introduce you to inflammation.
 The less sleep you get, the more likely your body will experience inflammation.
 An overload of inflammation gets in the way of your body’s immune system working properly.
-So not only could you get sick more easily, but immune-related conditions can flare-up: hello psoriasis and eczema.
-Remember those guys?
-I do.
-In fact, I made an entire range of scrubs to fight those guys.
+So not only could you get sick more easily, but immune-related conditions can flare-up.

 Inflammation can also cause more breakouts and a breakdown in the skin proteins that keep you looking like a glowing mermaid princess.
 But reading this is the first step to getting to the bottom of the problem: keep swapping inflammation for information.
 See what I did there?

-Get to bed earlier, and if you’re still struggling to sleep, I’ve got something else that can help when psoriasis & eczema happen.
+Get to bed earlier, and if you’re still struggling to sleep, I’ve got something else that can help when skin flare ups happen.

 Beauty sleep keeps your hair soft & strong.